You checked the report and confirmed it: your email unsubscribe rate is creeping up.

 One thing you can’t do is nothing.
 A high unsubscribe rate can seriously hurt your reputation as a sender and could even impact your ability to hit the inbox.
-If it goes on for long enough, a high unsubscribe rate could affect your email conversion rates and even impact overall revenue.
+If it goes on for long enough, a higher unsubscribe rate could impact your email open rates, overall conversion rates, and even revenue.

 But you’ve caught it in time to fix it.
 You know your unsubscribe rate is increasing, and you know you have to do something to intervene.
 But what?